-There will be no charge for school lunch at Foster, Hawthorne, Holley or Oak Heights Elementary Schools for the 2017-2018 school year.
-The elementary schools are participating in a program funded by the US Department of Agriculture's National School Lunch and School Breakfast Program that allows qualifying schools to serve free meals to all students regardless of family income status.
+There will be no charge for school lunch at all schools for the 2022-2023 school year.
+The district is participating in a program funded by the US Department of Agriculture's National School Lunch and School Breakfast Program that allows qualifying schools to serve free meals to all students regardless of family income status.
 No action is required of parents/guardians.
 Your child/ren will be able to participate in this program without having to pay a fee or submit an application.
 Breakfast is "no charge" to all students.